kdorfmanUMN/GANs_SCFT/README.md

 ### Data Downloads

 Acquire both raw and processed density fields [here](https://link_to_drum_repo).
+The `data.pt` file, located in the `data` folder, contains 18,273 3D density field datasets.
+These datasets can be treated as grayscale 3D images.
-The `data.pt` under `data` folder consists of 18,273 3D density field data (grayscale 3D images), which is presented as a PyTorch tensor of size (18,273 x 1 x 32 x 32 x 32) and can be loaded directly for training.
+The data is stored as a PyTorch tensor with dimensions (18,273 x 1 x 32 x 32 x 32) and can be directly loaded for training.

 ## Usage

 ### Data Preparation
 - **Data Generation:** <br>

 The raw density data are extracted from SCFT trajectories that converge to five known network phases: single gyroid, single diamond, single primitive, double gyroid, and double primitive.
 The inputs and outputs of the SCFT simulations are provided in [Data Repository for U of M (DRUM)](link).

 - **Data Augmentation:** <br>